TRS-80 Model 100: Peers and successors

 The Tandy 200 was introduced in 1984 as a more capable sister product of the Model 100.
 The Tandy 200 has a flip-up 16 line by 40 column display and came with 24 KB RAM which can be expanded to 72 KB (3 banks of 24 KB).
 Rather than the "button" style keys of the Model 100, its four arrow keys are a cluster of keys of the same size and shape as those comprising the keyboard, though the function and command "keys" are still of the button type.
 The Tandy 200 includes Multiplan, a spreadsheet application.
 It also added DTMF tone dialing for the internal modem, whereas the Model 100 only supports pulse dialing.
-On a phone line that doesn't support pulse dialing, users may dial manually using a touch-tone phone and then put the Model 100 online.
+On a phone line that does not support pulse dialing, users may dial manually using a touch-tone phone and then put the Model 100 online.

-The last new model that could be considered part of this line was the Tandy 600, introduced in October 1985.
+The last new related computer is the Tandy 600, introduced in October 1985.
 Similar to the Tandy 200, it features a flip-up screen, but with 80 columns rather than 40.
 Built-in features include a 3.5" diskette drive, rechargeable batteries, and 32K of RAM expandable to 224K.
-The underlying software platform was Microsoft's 16-bit Hand Held Operating System (Handheld DOS or HHDOS), along with word processing, calendar, database, communication and spreadsheet software.
+The underlying software platform is Microsoft's 16-bit Hand Held Operating System (Handheld DOS or HHDOS), along with word processing, calendar, database, communication and spreadsheet software.
 Unlike earlier models, BASIC was an extra-cost option rather than built in.